rickyen1011/baeysian-learning/_pages/home.md

 <div class="row">
     <div class="col-xs-12">
         <p>
           QuantumNN is a half-day (https://ijcai-21.org/tutorials/) interdisciplinary tutorial that will push the boundaries of quantum neural network.
 We aim to bridge the fields of quantum circuit learning , deep neural networks, and providing hand-on examples on speech and language processing.
+Virtual Link (https://zoom.virtualchair.net/ijcai18/prX3w9) and IJCAI Registeration (https://ijcai-21.org/registration-information/).
         </p>
     </div>
 </div>